DiscoverAtlanta.com homepage

 There is so much to see at the Atlanta Botanical Garden.

-The Children’s Garden at the Atlanta Botanical Garden is far more than its name implies.
+The Children’s Garden at Atlanta Botanical Garden is far more than its name implies.
 Beyond the incredible plants — there’s a carnivorous plant bog, as well as a horticulturist available for mini-lessons that green-thumbed kids will love — you’ll find activities of all kinds.
 For adventurous climbers, there’s the tree-house area.
 Aspiring musicians can jam with outdoor instruments, and for the artists, a water “painting” wall makes a perfect canvas.

 Spend the Day at Stone Mountain Park